h4med/RaspberryPi_Configuration/README.md

 ```
 apt update && apt install -y build-essential python3 automake autoconf
 apt install -y python3-smbus i2c-tools
+apt install -y openssh-server
+apt purge --auto-remove dropbear
 ```
+After installing **openssh-server** you can set it up as a sftp-server for file transfer using [How to setup an SFTP server on Ubuntu](https://www.pcwdld.com/setup-sftp-server-on-ubuntu).

 **TODO: add later in case needed**

 ---